fabell4/PySnake/README.md

 The game was originally developed using turtle graphics.
 I have modified the game to use the Pygame library for better performance and graphics within a web browser.
 Tap and swipe controls were also added to support play onm a mobile device

+Initially, the goal was to embedd this into a website built on react+tailwind.
+This proved to be significantlymore trouble than it was worh.
+The solution I landed on was to refactor the game to javascript.
+While the python version works great on desktop, javascript proved to be much easier to deal with when attempting to make this accessible through the web.